Ibetz1/ultrakey/readme.md

 # UltraKey

-### Note from creator
+## Note from the Creator

-I have suspended the remove host for UltraKey as of 1/13/2026.
+As of **1/13/2026**, the remote host for UltraKey has been suspended.

-I do not remember how coupled the UI and auth is to the web service but from memory, you can port a couple variables in a header somewhere in the UI to change services.
+From memory, the UI and authentication layers are somewhat coupled to the web service, but this should be easy to decouple.
+You can likely point the UI to a different service by modifying a small set of variables in a shared header or config file.

-### 1.1.x
+---

+## Version 1.1.x — Original Proof of Concept

-This is the original proof of concept for UltraKey which uses VigemBus and Oblitum interception to convert mouse and keyboard to controller.
+This is the original UltraKey proof of concept.
+It converts mouse and keyboard input into controller input using:

-You need a gcc compiler to build the project along with py-to-exe.
+- ViGEmBus
+- Oblitum input interception

+### Build Requirements
+- GCC compiler
+- `py-to-exe`
-Currently, powershell is being used for the build system but it can be easily ported to shell or any other script type.
+- PowerShell (used for the current build system, but can be ported to shell or another scripting language)

-Insert your discord API keys into `1.1.x/ultrakey_ui/login.key` to enable authentication for the front end.
-The software will not work without it.

-The source for the backend is under `1.1.x/ultrakey_emu` and the source for the frontend is under `1.1.x/ultrakey_ui`.
-I have a basic binary obfuscator/wrapper to hide the program which packages and encrypts the project binary in the build folder. ultrakey_run unpacks this binary and executes it in the background.
+### Authentication
+To enable frontend authentication, insert your Discord API keys into:

+> ⚠️ The software will **not function** without valid API keys.

+### Project Structure
+- **Backend:** `1.1.x/ultrakey_emu`
+- **Frontend:** `1.1.x/ultrakey_ui`

-### 1.2.x
+### Packaging & Obfuscation
+This version includes a basic binary obfuscator/wrapper:

+- The build process packages and encrypts the executable.
+- `ultrakey_run` decrypts, unpacks, and executes the binary in the background at runtime.

+---

+## Version 1.2.x — Consumer-Facing Rewrite (Non-Functional)

-This is the non-functional consumer facing rewrite for UltraKey.
-This was done using FlutterSDK compiled for windows.
+This is a non-functional rewrite of UltraKey intended for consumer use.
+The UI was rebuilt using **Flutter SDK** targeting Windows.

-You need a gcc compiler and Flutter SDK to build the project.
+### Build Requirements
+- GCC compiler
+- Flutter SDK

-Currently, powershell is being used for the build system but it can be easily ported to shell or any other script type.
+- PowerShell (used for the current build system, but can be ported easily)

-Insert your discord API keys into `1.2.x/ultrakey_ui/license.key`to enable authentication for the front end.
-The software will not work without it.
+### Authentication
+To enable frontend authentication, insert your Discord API keys into:

+> ⚠️ The software will **not function** without valid API keys.

+### Project Structure
+- **Backend:** `1.2.x/ultrakey_emu`
+- **Frontend:** `1.2.x/ultrakey_ui`

-The source for the backend is under `1.2.x/ultrakey_emu` and the front end is under `1.1.x/ultrakey_ui`.
-Similar to 1.1.x this version contains a packer/runner to hide the program while running.
+> Note: This version follows a similar architecture to 1.1.x, including a packer/runner used to hide the executable while running.

+---

-### Auth Server
+## Auth Server

-The auth server is under server.py and needs to be hosted remotely.
+The authentication server is implemented in:
+`server.py`
+It must be hosted remotely for authentication to function.